PrairieLearn/PrairieLearn/new_docs/Instructor/HowTos/Assessments/howtoAssessmentPoints.md

     ...
 }
 ```
+If `maxPoints` is not defined, then its value is calculated by the maximum number of points that can be obtained from all questions in all zones (see [`points for each question`](howtoAssessmentPoints.md/#question) below.

 ## How credit is calculated

+### Credit < 100

+If `credit` is set to a value less than 100 in `allowAccess`, then the property `maxBonusPoints` has no effect; there are no Bonus Points available in the assessment.

+### Credit = 100

 The `maxPoints` determines the number of points a student is required to obtain to get a score of 100%.
 The percentage score will thus be computed based on the points the student obtained divided by the value of `maxPoints`.
 If not provided, `maxPoints` is computed based on the maximum number of points that can be obtained from all questions in all zones.

 By default, once a student obtains enough points to reach the value of `maxPoints`, any further points do not affect the assessment score.
 However, if a value is set for `maxBonusPoints`, the student can obtain additional points, up to a total of `maxPoints + maxBonusPoints`.
 The percentage is still based on `maxPoints`, so the use of `maxBonusPoints` allows students to obtain a percentage above 100%.
 If `maxBonusPoints` is set, but `maxPoints` is not provided, then `maxPoints` will be computed by subtracting `maxBonusPoints` from the maximum number of points in all questions.

+### Credit > 100
+The choice of using `maxBonusPoints` or a `credit` value above 100 is based on instructor's choice.
+Additional points based on `maxBonusPoints` are intended to be credited based on extra work, while `credit` above 100 is to be awarded for early completion.
+It is possible to combine them, and use them together in the same assessment.
+If `maxBonusPoints` is set while the `credit` is above 100, then the percentage is based on both `maxBonusPoints` and `credit` (see [`credit`](course.md/#credit) for details).

 ## Controlling points for each question